The Broads by Bike

 • South Trinity Broads Benefice Cycle Trail (Supplementary Route)

-There have been 3 previous editions of this cycle route booklet.
+There have been 3 previous editions of the cycle routes.
 The first was published in 2011 with funding provided by a grant from the Rural Development programme through the LEADER scheme.
 This booklet only contained 9 rides around the Northern Broads but was expanded in 2014 to include some routes in the Southern Broads.

-Then in 2017 Richardson’s Family Holidays, the largest boat hire company on the Broads, and Archant, the well know local media company, kindly sponsored a complete refresh on the booklet with a third edition.
+Then in 2017 Richardson’s Family Holidays, the largest boat hire company on the Broads, kindly sponsored a complete refresh on the booklet with a third edition.

 Thanks are also due to Four Point Mapping who have provided all the complex mapping files of the routes themselves, based on Ordnance Survey data.